Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/creating-the-mutation-in-the-schema.md

 ```

-🌍 We are saying that our makeABooking mutation should take a listingId,size, bookingDate and customerEmail arguments.
-Then customers is also an argument but we are assigning it as an array of the InputCustomer.
+🌍 We are saying that our `makeABooking`mutation should take a `listingId`,`size`, `bookingDate` and `customerEmail` arguments.
+Then `customers` is also an argument but we are assigning it as an array of the `InputCustomer`.
 This means we can add multiple entires of the customer to our mutation.

 The beauty of GraphQL is that it comes with nifty features that REST does not.
 Best of all any other developers will be able to know how to call this Mutation easily by looking at it in the schema pane in Playground.